svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Mute unmute loopers](./resources/mute-unmute-looper.jpg)

-The used number identifies the number of the affected looper.
+The used number identifies the number of the target looper.

 In both cases, the view will reflect the changes on the **"Volume"** slider inside the DAW: